 As described here, spheroid growth and morphology can easily and non-invasively be monitored every 2-3 days using a light microscope with low magnification optics and a large field of view.
-However, because cytotoxic stress such as chemotherapy treatment affects spheroid morphology very differently, depending on the cell type and treatment scheme, morphology and circumference are not sufficient for evaluating treatment effect.
-For instance, spheroids may become more lose with treatment and emerging cell death, or all death may occur in the necrotic core, while the surface is not detectably affected.
+However, because cytotoxic stress such as chemotherapy treatment affects spheroid morphology very differently and in a manner depending on the cell type and treatment scheme, it is not sufficient to rely on morphology and circumference alone for evaluating treatment effect.
+For instance, spheroids may become more loose with treatment and emerging cell death, or all death may occur in the necrotic core, while the surface is not detectably affected.
 In both cases, the result may be an erroneous impression that the number of live cells in the spheroid is not reduced by the treatment.
 Quantitative- and whole-spheroid techniques are therefore essential for evaluating treatment effect.
 For quantitative evaluation of cell death, the acid phosphatase assay, which as the name implies measures the activity of cytosolic acid phosphatase has been employed 21.
 However, in our hands, while this assay generally nicely reflects the number of cells seeded, it does not adequately capture rapid treatment-induced cell death (data not shown), likely because the acid phosphatase remains active for some time after cell death.
 Furthermore, this assay requires complete removal of the medium, which increases error especially with fragile, chemotherapy-treated spheroids.
-21As shown in Representative results, we find that an assay based on the cellular ATP level captures well both cell number and expected chemotherapy treatment effects.
+The cell viability assay described here, which is based on cellular ATP content, was chosen based on its simple and time efficient protocol and high reproducibility.
+Furthermore, this assay does not require complete removal of culture medium which is an advantage when working with spheroids.
+As shown in Representative results, this assay captures well both cell number and expected chemotherapy treatment effects.
 However, a pitfall of this technique is, obviously, that metabolic changes reducing intracellular ATP content may erroneously be recorded as a lower cell number.
 Hence, parallel assessment of, e.g. spheroid volume and morphology, or PI staining, is advisable to validate results.

-Spheroid lysis followed by Western blotting can provide semi-quantitative insight into the state of signaling processes, cell death-, growth- and viability pathways.
-The use of Western blotting is complicated when matrigel is used to prepare the spheroids, since this will comprise a substantial fraction of the lysate protein content, and more importantly, its fractional contribution will increase with decreasing cellular content during chemotherapeutic cell death.
-It is in principle possible to remove the matrigel by centrifugation, however, in our hands, removal is rarely complete and results are compromised.
-For such spheroids, and in general for qualitative, but spatially resolved assessment of death pathways and relevant signaling parameters, embedding and IHC, as shown in the Results section, are strong tools.
+Spheroid lysis followed by western blotting can provide semi-quantitative insight into the state of signaling processes, cell death-, growth- and viability pathways.
+The use of western blotting is complicated when rBM is used to prepare the spheroids, since this will comprise a substantial fraction of the lysate protein content, and more importantly, its fractional contribution will increase with decreasing cellular content during chemotherapeutic cell death.
+It is in principle possible to remove the rBM by centrifugation, however, this is a critical step, as it is difficult to completely remove all rBM, and this will preclude quantitative comparison between conditions.
+For such spheroids, and in general for spatially resolved assessment of death pathways and relevant signaling parameters, embedding and IHC are strong tools.
 Other approaches may be considered, e.g. live confocal imaging of (relatively small) intact spheroids 39.
 Another interesting property of spheroids is that given their rather regular “ball” shape, they lend themselves well to iteration between mathematical modeling and wet lab experiments, to increase the understanding of the importance of, e.g., the above-mentioned gradients of oxygen, pH, and nutrients within spheroids, and, by extrapolation, tumors 40,41.
 Thus, although important 3D tumor models of much greater complexity are emerging, including a wide range of organotypic and organoid cultures based on complex biological as well as inert scaffolds, and, not least, patient-derived xenografts 42, spheroids remain an important tool because of their superior biological relevance compared to 2D culture, combined with relative ease of handling.